-It’s important to book in with the NHS when you find out you’re pregnant.
-Find out how to schedule a booking appointment so you can receive free maternity care during your pregnancy.
+As soon as you find out you’re pregnant, it’s important to book in with the NHS, so you can receive free maternity care during your pregnancy.

 Finding out you’re pregnant is both exciting and scary, and it can be tricky to know what to do next.
-As a first step, it’s a good idea to schedule an appointment with a midwife as soon as possible, so you can be seen before the end of your first trimester and have your first scan at the right time.
+As a first step, you should contact the NHS via one of the methods below, to register your pregnancy and begin your antenatal care.

 Book through your chosen maternity unit or birth centre

 - If you want to book in for a home birth, it should be possible to arrange this through your local maternity unit by phone or online.
 In some cases, you can book through the community midwives directly.
-Find your local unit using our search and look for the ‘Arranging a home birth’ information.
+Search for your area and click on the home birth link under your local hospital for more information.

 Book maternity care through your GP